 The legendary Oscar and Grammy award winning singer Andy Williams engaged her as choreographer/director for his production shows for many years.
 Along side some of the top names in the industry, she has been involved in almost every aspect of show design.

-She has taught master classes in Ballet and contemporary dance throughout the U.S. As a Master Teacher, she is focused on clean technique but is deeply committed to teaching the artistry of what it means to be a dancer.
-Former students have been accepted into the most prestigious ballet schools in the world and have gone on to professional careers including Atlanta Ballet, Ballet Hispanico, Pacific Northwest Ballet, to name a few, and several have appeared in Broadway shows in New York and continue to work with various production companies around the world.
+She has taught master classes in ballet and contemporary dance throughout the U.S. As a Master Teacher, she is focused on clean technique but is deeply committed to teaching the artistry of what it means to be a dancer.
+Former students have been accepted into the most prestigious ballet schools in the world and have gone on to professional careers including Atlanta Ballet, Ballet Hispanico, Joffrey Ballet, to name a few, and several have appeared in Broadway shows in New York and continue to work with various production companies around the world.
 Students have also received partial and full scholarships to schools such as the Kirov Academy of Ballet in Washington D.C., the Bolshoi, the Joffrey Ballet, The Rock School, and many others.

 In 2007, she was named Volunteer of the Year by Jackson County Family Court for facilitating classes in life skills through the arts for high risk young women in the juvenile system.
-She continues to teach and believes that every single life is an invaluable work of art in process and that we are here to create...
+She believes that every single life is an invaluable work of art in process and that we are here to create...

 She is deeply passionate about animals, nature, literature, beauty, and mysticism.
 She is joyfully married and has 2 cats named Isabeau and Toulouse.
 For tragic whimsy, she loves to sing the music of Edith Piaf with the brilliant pianist and composer Thom Greathouse.